Bowlers Fees Structure and Free Early Education Funded Hours:

 These are the only places available on a term-time only basis, and availability is limited.

-• From September 2025: The full30 hours for 9 months to school age children (for working parents) will be available.
+• From September 2025: The full 30 hours for 9 months to school age children (for working parents) will be available.

 • Eligibility Check: